-Two distinct yet related principles underlie the Faculty's Program of Studies.
-The first principle is respect for indigenous knowledge systems, including languages, cultures, and philosophies.
+Four distinct yet related principles underlie the Faculty's Program of Studies.
+The first principle is respect for Indigenous knowledge systems, including languages, cultures, and philosophies.
 The second principle is the University's emphasis on research excellence.
-Together, these principles focus on the Faculty's developing a research capability to address issues affecting Indian, Inuit, and Métis people today.
-In this context, the students' program of study centres on developing knowledge, and analytical and research skills suited to address problems of current Native interest.
+Third, the Faculty is student-centered, dedicated to enhancing the study experience and helping students develop both knowledge and the analytical and research skills that are suited to address problems of current Native interest.
+Fourth, the Faculty and all its members are committed to connecting to and collaborating with Native communities.
+Together, these principles focus on the ability of the Faculty to develop a broad capacity to address issues affecting First Nations, Inuit, and Métis peoples past, present and future.

-The objective is to provide students with interdisciplinary academic experience that is integrative.
-Land, language and self-government are among the most vital issues identified by Native communities in the Canadian West and North.
-These issues and the emphasis on research of the University and the Native communities have shaped course development.
-At the same time, Native communities are dynamic, and the Faculty intends to respond to these changes and to developments in the broader Canadian society.
-With academic excellence as the standard, the Faculty's courses are interrelated and may be grouped in the following key areas of study:
+The Faculty is broadly interdisciplinary in approach, while at the same time it contributes to the development of Native Studies as an emerging and distinctive discipline.
+Land, language, self-government, and well-being are among the most vital issues identified by Native communities in the Canadian West and North.
+These issues and the emphasis on research have shaped course development.
+At the same time, the Faculty responds to changes in both Native communities and the broader Canadian society.